nearform/react-native-workshop/step0/README.md

 This may prompt you to install `ngrok`, a service which helps serve your local app code to Expo's services.

-**If you can't get this to work**, and you have a good data connection on your phone (and low/no data roaming fees!), try setting up a WiFi hotspot on your device, connect your laptop to that, then run `npm start` to create a private WLAN connection between your laptop and device that can also access Expo's servers.

 > [!NOTE]
 > The default way to start an Expo app is `npm run start`, which runs `expo start` starting the Expo "Metro" server on a 192.168... network address.
 This works great on private WiFi, but does not work on public WiFi like this hotel's.
 Using the `--tunnel` flag starts a web server that sends the data over public internet.
 This relies on [ngrok](https://ngrok.com/) and can be a little slower to run.
 >
 > Tunnel connections are usually robust, but can snarl up: if this happens, try restarting the service and clearing the cache by adding `-c` - like `npm start -- --tunnel -c`.

+> [!IMPORTANT]
+> **If you can't get this to work**, try to create a WLAN connection via a hotspot, instead of a tunnel via the public internet:
+> - We've got a Raspberry Pi hotspot running in this room!
+Network name `nodepi` password `kilkenny`.
+Connect to that on **both** laptop and android/ios device and run `npm start`.
+> - If that doesn't work but you have a good data connection on your phone (and low/no data roaming fees!), try setting up a WiFi hotspot on your device, connect your laptop to that, then run `npm start`.

 ### 4. View the app in Expo Go